code-423n4/2023-03-zksync/README.md

 Note, that you can *not* use the pointer that you received as calldata as returndata (i.e. return it at the end of the execution frame).
 Otherwise, it would be possible that returndata points to the memory slice of the active frame and allow editing the `returndata`.
 It means that in the examples above, C could not return a slice of its calldata without memory copying.

-These memory optimizations have not been utilized yet by the compiler.
+These memory optimizations are not expressible in standard Solidity.
+However, developers may use [compiler simulations](#simulations-via-our-compiler) to manipulate pointers by themselves or use `EfficientCall.sol` library to forward the calldata to the child call.

 #### Returndata & precompiles